Abhishek-Iyer1/lane-detection/README.md

 * Images of Input, Grayscale, after Canny, after masking, and after hough transform to be added for visualising the steps of the pipeline.

 ## Deep Learning Pipeline
+* Load dataset (training images and labels)
+* Normalise the dataset, reshape it as per input of model
+* Shuffle, split and make batches

 ## Difficulties
 * The classical pipeline struggles to adjust to different times of the day, curvature in lanes, and different colours of the lanes themselves.